almene/almene/README.md

-I am currently in the final stages of attaining my PhD in Bioinformatics at the University of Guelph.
-My current work foccusses around clustering and how the input data intearcts with the chosen hierarchical clustering algorithm.
+ am currently in the final stages of attaining my Ph.D. in Bioinformatics at the University of Guelph.
+My current work focuses on clustering and how the input data interacts with the chosen hierarchical clustering algorithm.

 I have previously assisted in module development as part of an automatic salmonella scheme pipeline.